This web page is no longer actively updated. Please visit the following URL for current HITM deadlines: https://honors.fsu.edu/academics/honors-major

 - Preliminary bibliography.

-The structure of the committee is as follows:
+The structure of the supervisory committee is as follows:

-- One thesis director from the student's major
+- One faculty director from the student's major

 - One additional faculty member from the department that houses the student's major (some departments house more than one major)

 - One "outside" faculty member from any department other than that which houses the student's major